Drill4J/realworld-demo/README.md

     Example application is available at http://localhost:8080 (wait a few seconds for it to become available)
     ```

+    > If your internet connection is too slow example app start might fail.
+    >
+    > Simply wait for script to finish downloading dependencies
+    >
+    > And then run `./demo-up.sh` again

 2. Open [Frontend Example Application](http://localhost:8080).
 You should see the following page
     ![realworld app](./img/image-6.png)